Gyanesh41/Kotlin/README.md

 # Kotlin
-These are the projects that i am performed while learning Android Development using Kotlin language
+These are the projects that I had performed while learning Android Development using Kotlin language.